buyolympia/land-gallery-website/about/index.md

 ## History

-For over ten years we were an [art gallery and retail shop](https://archive.landpdx.com/) located on Mississippi Avenue in Portland, Oregon.
+We once were an [art gallery and retail shop](https://archive.landpdx.com/).

 ## Contact